adrimus/adrimus.github.io/content/posts/apipermissions.md

 ```

 **What it does:**
 Fetches the service principal for your Azure Function (or other resource) by partial name.
+I normally use a naming convention for Azure resources, it makes the service principal easy to find.
 ✅ *Pro tip:* Use the **Object ID** (not the App ID).

 👉 **Alternative method:** You can also find the service principal in the **Azure Portal**: